-- 1. Enable students to develop a high level of competence in the theory and practice of MDT for spinal and musculoskeletal disorders based on the philosophies of Robin McKenzie. - 2.
-Enable students to identify clinical conditions that are unsuitable for conservative care. - 3.
-Enable students to develop skills in accessing, understanding and evaluating research relevant to MDT. - 4.
+- 1. Enable candidates to develop a high level of competence in the theory and practice of MDT for spinal and musculoskeletal disorders based on the philosophies of Robin McKenzie. - 2.
+Enable candidates to identify clinical conditions that are unsuitable for MDT care. - 3.
+Enable candidates to develop skills in accessing, understanding and evaluating research relevant to MDT. - 4.
 Promote critical analysis and clinical reasoning skills. - 5.
-Further develop interpersonal and communication skills. - 6.
-Foster the students' awareness of their professional responsibilities, including legal, ethical and cultural issues.
+Further develop interpersonal and communication skills.

+6. Foster the candidates' awareness of their professional responsibilities, including legal, ethical and cultural issues.